-The FREE ISO27k Toolkit consists of a collection of ISMS-related materials contributed by members of the ISO27k Forum, either individually or through collaborative working groups organized on the Forum.
-We are very grateful for their community-spirited generosity in allowing us to share them with you.
+The ISO27k Toolkit is a collection of generic ISMS-related materials contributed by members of the ISO27k Forum, most of which are licensed under the Creative Commons.
+We are very grateful for their community-spirited generosity in donating and allowing us to share them with you, free of charge.

 The Toolkit is a work-in-progress: further contributions are most welcome, whether to fill-in gaps or provide additional examples of the items listed below.

-IMPORTANT DISCLAIMER: this is generic information donated by various individuals with differing backgrounds, competence and expertise, working for a variety of organizations in various contexts.
-The ISO27k Toolkit is provided as a starting point for you to consider, adapt and enhance as necessary to suit your specific situation.
-Your information security risks are unique, so it is incumbent on you to assess and treat your risks as you and your management see fit.
+IMPORTANT DISCLAIMER: the materials have been donated by individuals with differing backgrounds, competence and expertise, working for a variety of organizations in various contexts.
+They are models or templates, starting points if you will.
+Your information risks are unique, so it is incumbent on you to assess and treat your risks as you and your management see fit.
 Don’t blame us if the ISO27k Toolkit is unsuitable or inadequate for your circumstances: we are simply trying to help!

 ISMS overview, introductory materials and Toolkit contents * START HERE *